lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 # Docker Cloud

-Docker Cloud is 100% web based CaaS (Container as a Service) platform hosted by Docker which allows to easily manage containerized applications.
+Docker Cloud is 100% web based CaaS (Container as a Service) platform hosted by Docker and allowing to easily manage containerized applications.

-It allows to:
+Among other functionnalities, Docker Cloud allows to:

 - create image repositories (the place where the versions of the images are stored)
+- create an application composed of several containers
+- manage the underlying infrastrucutre through the integration with several cloud providers
-- configure a continuous integration pipeline triggering the creation of an image and some application testing when code is pushed to source control
+- configure a continuous integration pipeline which automates the creation of an image and runs test on it when code is pushed to source control
-- create an application and deploy it on the infrastructure of several cloud providers
 - setup a continuous deploiement pipeline which automates the deploiement of the application once the tests passed

-On top of this, Teams and Organizations can be created so applications components and their underlying infrastructure can be isolated from each other.
+On top of this, Teams and Organizations can be created so application's components and their underlying infrastructure can be isolated from each other.

 In short, Docker Cloud allows to setup a fully CI/CD pipeline in an easy and secure way.

-Still in beta version at the date of this writing is the management of a fleet of swarm directly within Docker Cloud.
-This feature will be developed later in this section.
+Still in beta version at the date of this writing: the management of a fleet of swarm directly within Docker Cloud.

 # Sample application